ZindiAfrica/AI-for-Equity-Challenges-Processing-Example/docs/sagemaker-studio-guide.md

 - Docker installed and configured (for local testing)
 - AWS CLI configured with your credentials

+## AWS Role Configuration

+The pipeline automatically handles role selection based on your AWS identity:

+1. If running in SageMaker:
+   - Uses the SageMaker execution role

+2. If running locally with comp-user account:
+   - Attempts to use `SageMakerRole-{username}`
+   - Falls back to user credentials if role access fails

+3. If running with other accounts:
+   - Uses the current user/role ARN

 ## AWS CloudShell Setup

-You can also run this pipeline directly from AWS CloudShell:
+You can run this pipeline directly from AWS CloudShell:

 1. Open AWS CloudShell:
    - Go to AWS Console